 The brain is a major target for circulating gonadal steroids and the change in hormone levels after menopause is likely to have implications for cognitive functioning.
 A number of clinical and preclinical studies have linked gonadal steroids and cognition and it has been hypothesized that menopause has detrimental effects on cognition that are over and above the expected effects of normal aging.
 However, evidence for changes in cognition after menopause is equivocal.
 Some studies found that cognitive performance decreased in domains such as memory, attention, problem solving, and motor skills from pre-menopausal.
 Other studies have not found changes in cognition after menopause.
 With the relatively slow change in hormone levels during natural menopause, the brain may adapt to the changing hormonal environment.
 Understanding the mechanisms underlying this adaptation is important for understanding how menopause impairs cognition in some women.

 The Dumas Lab combines psychopharmacology and functional imaging to study cognition before and after menopause.
 Recent projects have used cholinergic and dopaminergic medications in combination with estrogen treatment in postmenopausal women to understand how estrogen interacted with these neurotransmitter systems to affect cognition.
 We also use fMRI to compare neural activation during medication challenge to placebo.
-Recently we have begun to examine COMT genotype effects in response to dopaminergic challenge as well as on brain activation in postmenopausal women.

 Through our research studies we hope to further the understanding of neurotransmitter-based mechanisms involved in and responsible for successful adaptation of the brain to the hormonal change at menopause.
 Additionally, the results from these studies may inform the development of therapeutic strategies for prevention and intervention of cognitive decline.